 Processing Text for Next Intermediary / PTNI

 The Processing Text for Next Intermediary element [seq.
-F - :70E::PTNI <> F / ProcessingTextForNextIntermediary] should only be used by a CSD or an Account Servicer and its direct participants or immediate account holders, i.e. the next counterparty down the chain of intermediates, containing information enabling both parties to facilitate processing of an Corporate Action event. e.g., usage instructions for proprietary tools or interfaces, how to upload required documentation.
+F - :70E::PTNI <> F / ProcessingTextForNextIntermediary] should only be used by a CSD or an Account Servicer and its direct participants or immediate account owners, i.e. the next counterparty down the chain of intermediates, containing information enabling both parties to facilitate processing of an Corporate Action event. e.g., usage instructions for proprietary tools or interfaces, how to upload required documentation.